 For example, a simple spreadsheet could include the following two columns.
 With just one row after the header row, only one map pin would be created.
 More commonly, the address is split across multiple columns, for example Street, City, State, and Postal Codes.
 The import interface will allow you to specify which column(s) to use for the name and address.

 |Acme Engineering||1234 S Main St, Seattle, WA 98144|

 GPX files can contain several types of location information, for example "route", "waypoint", and "track" types:

-inRoute can also generate GPX files (with paid upgrade) that can be transferred to other inRoute users or to compatible navigation apps: Tap the map's More icon (on Mac, the File menu), then "Mail Route" to attach a GPX file (or "Share", and choose from AirDrop, "Export GPX to...", or "Save to Files").
+inRoute can also generate GPX files (with paid upgrade) that can be transferred to other inRoute users or to compatible navigation apps: Tap the map's Share icon (on Mac, the File menu), then "Mail Route" or "Export GPX to..." to attach/generate a GPX file (or "Share" > AirDrop to send to a nearby, unlocked device).

 Like GPX, KML files can contain several types of location information.
 In all cases location information must include latitude, longitude coordinates (not solely addresses).
 KML "LineString" and "Point" data types are supported.
 LineString types are treated similar to GPX tracks above (automatically filtered to 150/25 locations if needed).
 An example KML Point may look like the following:

 Similar to the XLSX section above, you can import addresses and/or coordinates from TXT and CSV files.
 However, importing from TXT or CSV requires a more specific file format than importing from XLSX.